pySRURGS/cyGOURGS/README.md

 # Global Optimization by Uniform Random Global Search

-Users who are unfamiliar with this software or with C++ should refer to the python version of this same software [pyGOURGS](https://github.com/pySRURGS/pyGOURGS).
+Users who are unfamiliar with GOURGS should refer to the python version of this same software [pyGOURGS](https://github.com/pySRURGS/pyGOURGS).
-This is a C++ port of pyGOURGS, produced to increase the performance of the software.
+This is a C++/Cython port of pyGOURGS created for improved performance.

 This software package solves problems whose solutions can be represented as n-ary trees.
 These problems are typically solved using genetic programming.